tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 You were hired as a digital transformation consultant by one of the most prominent retirement plan providers in the country; they want to increase their client portfolio, especially by engaging young people.
 Since machine learning and NLP are disrupting finance to improve customer experience, you decide to create a robo advisor that could be used by customers or potential new customers to get investment portfolio recommendations for retirement.

-In this homework assignment, you will combine your new skills with Amazon Web Services with your already mastered Python superpowers, to create a bot that will recommend an investment portfolio for a retirement plan.
+In this homework assignment, you will combine your new Amazon Web Services skills with your already mastered Python superpowers, to create a bot that will recommend an investment portfolio for a retirement plan.

 You are asked to accomplish the following main tasks: